CVC-Lab/cvc-website/ADDPROJECT.md

    ```
 3. Navigate to ``gatsby-config.js``
 4. Scroll down to `projectTiles`
-5. Add the following information about the project
+5. Add the following information about the project:

    ```javascript
    {